bowman2001/perplexdoc/content/doc/basic/quote/index.md

 > One day however a small line of blind text by the name of Lorem Ipsum decided to leave for the far World of Grammar.[^1] {.blind}

-Blockquotes may include other markup, because we need emphasis, inline quotes, links, footnotes and other inline markup and maybe even lists inside quotations.
+Blockquotes may include additional markup because we need emphasis, inline quotes, links, footnotes and other inline markup and maybe even lists inside quotations.
 The CommonMark specification allows to use all elements of Markdown inside of a blockquote — theoretically.

 But think of nested blockquotes or tables inside of blockquotes in practice.
 They can become an aesthetic nightmare.
 This theme does not support every possibility.
 Feel free to file an issue in the theme repository, if some important option has no suitable layout.

 ## Hero quote

-Because there is only the one possible markup for blockquotes described above, we have to use the [attribute](/doc/attribute) `.blockquote-hero`.
+Because there is only one possible markup for blockquotes described above, we have to use the [attribute](/doc/attribute) `.blockquote-hero`.
 The last lines of a hero quote look like this:

 ```md
 > name of Lorem Ipsum decided to leave for the far World of Grammar.